Fbullman/Final_Ski_Resort/README.md

 https://docs.google.com/presentation/d/1go-QYN6CNEwFXcEdnOdftVuREbx8iUtQk8BwkA_2T6s/edit?usp=sharing

+Currently, Fabiana has updated the slides with the current work completed.
 During the upcoming week, the team will have updated the slide deck with information regarding their respective portions.

 ### Database Integration